-Quito, Ecuador (19 Oct 2016) – Cities in developing countries and emerging economies will have access to $2.3 million to mobilise financing for their climate change adaptation and mitigation projects.
-Support from the United States Agency for International Development (USAID) will allow the C40 Cities Finance Facility (CFF) to unlock financing for sustainable infrastructure in cities.
-The announcement was made by USAID, C40 Cities Climate Leadership Group (C40), and the German Federal Ministry for Economic Cooperation and Development (BMZ) at the United Nations Habitat III conference in Quito.
+Cities in the Global South will have access to $2.3 million to mobilise financing for their climate change adaptation and mitigation projects.
+Support from the United States Agency for International Development (USAID) will allow the C40 Cities Finance Facility (CFF) to unlock financing for sustainable infrastructure in developing countries and emerging economies.
+USAID, C40 Cities Climate Leadership Group (C40), and the German Federal Ministry for Economic Cooperation and Development (BMZ) made the announcement today at the United Nations Habitat III conference in Quito.

-Mayors from across the C40 network have been calling on national and regional governments, and international financial institutions to take action to help finance the transition to low-carbon, resilient pathways within cities.
+C40 mayors have been calling on national and regional governments, and international financial institutions to take action to help finance the transition to low-carbon, resilient pathways within cities.
 In the Call for Action on Municipal Infrastructure Finance, C40 outlined the support needed to create an environment that will enable cities to implement plans to fight climate change.

 Earlier this year, Bogotá and Mexico City were selected as the first two pilot projects for the CFF, each receiving $1m dedicated to technical assistance, provided by experts in urban infrastructure project preparation.
 USAID’s support will increase the ability of the CFF to deliver results during the pilot phase and strengthen donor interest.

 The CFF is currently funded by BMZ, and supported by the Inter-American Development Bank (IADB).
 Delivery of technical assistance is coordinated jointly by C40 and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 USAID’s contribution will further assist cities to access the finance they need to deliver on their low carbon and climate adaptation projects.
 For more information on the CFF go to: http://www.c40cff.org/.